ESSIAR

 Figure skating guitars, toy-like arrangements and a reportedly “Scottish” atmosphere.
 Hints of Aznavour, Gainsbourg, My Bloody Valentine, Neil Hannon and Dominique Dalcan.

-“ESSIAR is a journeyman.
+“Essiar is a journeyman.
 A Frenchman on a lonely journey looking to settle the score with his past, going through melancholy and memories of happier times.
 And we’re invited to go along, past lost and loved ones, on a route we’ve all strayed on before.
 Now it’s with Essiar’s lazy drum beats as company, and those dreamy guitars that guide his tales like an unpredictable compass.
 It’s a twitchy ride.
 But you’ll want to go again.” —Henrik Engström, Geschmack Intl.

 01. Le pied des arbres